Remands to Local Authority Accommodation or to Youth Detention Accommodation

 - Be agreed with, and signed by, the Governor, Director or Registered Manager of the Youth Detention Accommodation;

-- How, on a day to day basis, the child will be cared for and the child's welfare will be safeguarded and promoted, particularly noting if there is a risk of self harm, emotional or Mental Health problems;
+- How, on a day to day basis, the child/young person will be cared for and the child/young person's welfare will be safeguarded and promoted, particularly noting if there is a risk of self harm, emotional or Mental Health problems;

-- Ensure the child is aware of how they are going to be kept safe, including the Establishment's policy on Bullying;
+- Ensure the child/young person is aware of how they are going to be kept safe, including the Establishment's policy on Bullying;

-- Any arrangements made for contact between the child and parents/persons with Parental Responsibility / Connected Persons including, if appropriate, the reasons why contact would not be reasonably practicable or would not be consistent with the child's welfare; details of any orders made under sections 8 or 34 of the Children Act 1989;
+- Any arrangements made for contact between the child/young person and parents/persons with Parental Responsibility / Connected Persons including, if appropriate, the reasons why contact would not be reasonably practicable or would not be consistent with the child/young person's welfare; details of any orders made under sections 8 or 34 of the child/young person Act 1989;

-- The arrangements made for the child's health (including physical, emotional and mental health) and dental care including any arrangements for the giving or withholding of consent to medical or dental examination or treatment;
+- The arrangements made for the child/young person's health (including physical, emotional and mental health) and dental care including any arrangements for the giving or withholding of consent to medical or dental examination or treatment;

-- The arrangements made for the child's education and training which seek to meet any specific needs of the child;
+- The arrangements made for the child/young person's education and training which seek to meet any specific needs of the child/young person;

 - Identify what arrangements the YDA Establishment has that might appropriately develop independent living skills;

-- The arrangements made for social worker visits, the frequency of visits and the arrangements made for advice, support and assistance to be available to the child between visits;
+- The arrangements made for social worker visits, the frequency of visits and the arrangements made for advice, support and assistance to be available to the child/young person between visits;

-- If an Independent Visitor is appointed, the arrangements made for them to visit the child.
+- If an Independent Visitor is appointed, the arrangements made for them to visit the child/young person.

-- The child's personal history, religious persuasion, cultural and linguistic background, and racial origin.
-This may include establishing a child's immigration status and whether there is anyone who has Parental Responsibility;
+- The child/young person's personal history, religious persuasion, cultural and linguistic background, and racial origin.
+This may include establishing a child/young person's immigration status and whether there is anyone who has Parental Responsibility;

 - The name and contact details of: